-Allergies have the potential to wreak havoc on how your Siberian husky looks, feels, and acts, leaving them a shadow of their former selves.
+Allergies have the potential to wreak havoc on how your husky looks, feels, and acts, leaving them a shadow of their former selves.
 Fleas, pollen, mold spores, and many other particles floating through the environment can all trigger the development of husky allergies.
 Food is another major culprit, often triggering a reaction after months to years without a problem.
 That's why so many dog owners find insect based dog food helps with their husky allergies.

-So, when Siberian husky allergies become an issue, it’s wise to get help from a vet, and then start changing things up in hopes of eliminating the triggers.
+So, when husky allergies become an issue, it’s wise to get help from a vet, and then start changing things up in hopes of eliminating the triggers.
 To do that effectively, you first need to know all about allergies in huskies and possible ways to help them find relief from their symptoms.

 Most Common Allergies in Huskies – and Their Causes

 Like most dogs, huskies are at risk of developing allergies to food and environmental triggers, like: